 Pretty necessary, don't you think?
-Amongst the many other benefits collagen peptides provide is the contribution to a well-adjusted nutrition for athletic performance and healthy skin renewal.
+Amongst the many other benefits Premium Grass Fed Collagen Peptides provide is the contribution to a well-adjusted nutrition for athletic performance and healthy skin renewal.
 So, in everyday day language: a must have.

 Collagen is usually found in raw skin and tendons.
 In beef, for example, collagen is present in the parts of the meat (connective tissue) that people usually leave behind on their plates or feed to their dog.
 You shouldn’t be digging up the collagen straight from its source.
 Although theoretically, you could, it probably would feel weird to spend all day munching on raw animal bones and tendons.
 There are some ways to obtain hydrolyzed collagen from home cooking, but you'd probably have to make your kitchen resemble a chemistry lab due to its highly-refined process.

-Thanks to processes that cook collagen-rich foods to extract collagen peptides (also referred to as hydrolyzed collagen) and gelatin, now you can easily add those components to your everyday diet - easily and tastily.
+Thanks to processes that cook collagen-rich foods to extract collagen peptides (also referred to as Hydrolyzed Collagen Peptides Powder) and gelatin, now you can easily add those components to your everyday diet - easily and tastily.
 Besides, if you were wondering if this procedure would be easier to digest than eating raw collagen, then you are exactly right.